Milton Trinidad: Today

-He also instructed talks about tactics to football coaches in Brazil, the United States, Uruguay and Canada from 2003-2005.
+He also instructed talks about tactics to football coaches in Brazil, the United States, Uruguay and Canada from 2003 to 2005.

 Since 2005, Milton is in Cehegin (Murcia, Spain), with his wife Ana Maria and his two children, Massimiliano and Nathalie, where he works as a presenter for a television program, sport and culture, entitled "Tuesdays with Milton," which can be seen throughout the Northwest Region of Murcia.
 His third son, and the eldest, also called Milton, lives in Portugal with his family.